 This is perfect to serve for breakfast; it tastes lovely with just butter or jam, of course you are free to experiment.

 Something important to remember is that the success of this recipe depends on the quality and freshness of the yeast.
 Make sure you have fresh, good quality yeast.
 Unfortunately I have had spotty results with the local brand.
-A couple of years ago I bought a brick of instant yeast online and I keep it refrigerated.
+Over a year ago I bought a brick of instant yeast online and I keep it refrigerated.
 It is still as good today as the first day.